gergelyszabo94/csgo-trader-extension/README.md

 Current Features:
 --------------
-- Adds an "Inspect on CS.DEALS..." button beside the default inspect button in inventories and trade offers
+- Adds an "Inspect on CS.DEALS..." button beside the default inspect button in inventories, in trade offers and on the market
 - Shows when an item's tradelock will expire in the browser's timezone
 - Shows a countdown that counts down to the date when the items will become tradable
 - Puts a small indicator to each item in the inventory of when they will become tradable
 - Shows Doppler knives' phases in inventories
-- Shows exterior on each item
+- Shows exterior on each item and adds links to other version to inventory and market pages

 Feel free to contribute (even with ideas)